Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 <iframe width="100%"  height="650" frameborder="0" scrolling="no" src="//plot.ly/~StudentUni/50.embed"></iframe>

 *We make use of the GCAM feature in GDELT to associate certain words with countries.
-This plot represents some of the most used words by these countries.*
+This plot represents some of the most used words by these countries.
+The size of the points is referent to the year of that country, smallest size is smallest year (2015), bigger points are referent to 2017.*
 {: style="text-align: justify"}

 We get some interesting insights from this plot.
 First, that countries have their specific speech.
 You see that the words used by the US differs a lot by the ones used by Jamaica or Mexico.
 Then we can also see some relation between the words.
 Take per example Mexico, kill and death are present on its speech, but in none of the other 4 countries analysed!.
 We can see that this words relate to some emotionalitty from when we were looking for a saturation limit.
 The Syrian Arab Republic uses words, that we humans might consider more emotional, such as "love" or "music", while Sweden focus on "power" and "captivation", and thus when looking and the graph of saturation only choosing Asia region countries, you do see that the Syrian Arab Republic is more emotional in general than the others.
 This relation shows the power of a good analysis of this dataset.